Sukeltaja-Appi/main/frontend/user_interface.md

 <img src="images/StartEventScreen.png" width="200">

 This screen was designed to always be the fastest and most convenient method to just start diving.
-It should always strive to be as simplistic as possible with a minimal amount of clicks required to get to the action.
+It should always strive to be as simplistic as possible with a minimal amount of clicks required to "just get into the action".

 **Possible new feature(s):**

-- User should be able to pick an event here that is already in their events list: "Valitse tapahtuma".
+- User should be able to pick an events here that is already in their events list: "Valitse tapahtuma".

 #### TargetScreen.js